AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeFamilyType/Aml_Engine_CAEX_IInstantiable_CreateClassInstance.md

 AttributeFamilyType.IInstantiable.CreateClassInstance Method
 ============================================================
-AutomationML 2.1 APICreates a class instance for this AttributeType object.
+Creates a class instance for this AttributeType object.
 All inherited base classes are resolved in the resulting Attribute.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)